Probing Axion-like Particles via CMB Polarization: Summary and Discussion

-In this letter, we have investigated the cosmic birefringence of CMB photons as a probe of the ALP-photon coupling $g$ under the assumption that the ALP has a quadratic potential with an extremely light mass $m \lesssim t_{\mathrm{LSS}}^{-1}$.
-Since the birefringence angle is proportional to $g$ and the difference of the ALP field values between the LSS and the observer, one can relate the observations of the birefringence angle and $g$ by calculating the dynamics of the ALP field.
-The background dynamics and the fluctuation at the observer induce isotropic birefringence, while the fluctuation at the LSS induces anisotropic birefringence.
-The isotropic rotation induced by $\Delta \bar{\phi}$ largely depends on the energy fraction of the ALP and, with the maximum allowed energy fraction, the sensitivity to $g$ extensively exceeds the current limits by other experiments.
+In this paper, we have investigated the cosmic birefringence of CMB photons as a probe of the ALP-photon coupling $g$ under the assumption that the ALP has a quadratic potential with an extremely light mass $m \lesssim t_{\mathrm{LSS}}^{-1}$.
+Using Eq.~\eqref{eq:alpha vs g and phi}, one can relate the observations of the birefringence angle to $g$ by calculating the ALP dynamics.

+The background dynamics, $\Delta\bar{\phi}$, and the fluctuation at the observer, $\delta\phi_\mathrm{obs}$, induce isotropic birefringence, while the fluctuation at the LSS, $\delta\phi_\mathrm{LSS}$, induces anisotropic birefringence.
+The isotropic rotation induced by $\Delta \bar{\phi}$ largely depends on the energy fraction of the ALP and, with the maximum allowed energy fraction, the sensitivity to $g$ extensively exceeds the current limits from other observations.

 The same signal may be used to search for a quintessence field with a tiny $w+1$.
-Even if the energy fraction of the ALP is negligible, the contributions of $\delta \phi_{\mathrm{obs}}$ and $\delta\phi_{\mathrm{LSS}}$ persist as long as the light ALP exists, and they have better sensitivities to $g$ than other experiments depending on $r$.
-In particular, we have found that $\delta \phi_{\mathrm{obs}}$ stochastically breaks the parity symmetry and contributes to the isotropic rotation of the CMB polarization.
-If the ALP is heavy enough to oscillate during the last scattering, however, the birefringence effect is drastically suppressed.
-If isotropic or anisotropic birefringence is observed by the CMB observations, we can limit relevant parameters such as $r$, $\Omega_{\phi}$, and $m$.
-These limits will be substantially improved with the upcoming X-ray observation by Athena and the future CMB missions such as LiteBIRD, Simons Observatory, and CMB-S4.
+Even if the energy fraction of the ALP is negligible, the contributions of $\delta \phi_{\mathrm{obs}}$ and $\delta\phi_{\mathrm{LSS}}$ persist as long as the light ALP exists, and they have better sensitivities to $g$ than other observations depending on $r$.
+In particular, we have found that $\delta \phi_{\mathrm{obs}}$ stochastically breaks parity symmetry and contributes to the isotropic rotation of the CMB polarization.
+If the ALP is heavy enough to oscillate during last scattering, however, the birefringence effect is drastically suppressed.

+If isotropic or anisotropic birefringence is observed by any CMB observations, we can limit relevant parameters such as $r$, $\Omega_{\phi}$, and $m$.
+Our findings derived in Eqs.~\eqref{r lowbound}-\eqref{allowed mass range} can be summarized as follows. (i) Eq.~\eqref{r lowbound}: once the anisotropic birefringence is detected, $r$ is bounded from below, (ii) Eq.~\eqref{alphaAalpha}: if the anisotropic birefringence is detected, the isotropic one should also be observed; otherwise, the ALP is heavy, $m \gg H_0$. (iii) Eq.~\eqref{eq_Omegaphi_up_biref}: if the anisotropic birefringence is detected but the isotropic one is not, we obtain the upper bound on the background ALP energy. (iv) Eq.~\eqref{allowed mass range}: if the isotropic birefringence is detected but the anisotropic one is not, the ALP mass is bounded from both above and below.
+These limits will be substantially improved with upcoming X-ray observations~\cite{Conlon:2017ofb} and future CMB observations~\cite{Sugai:2707729,Ade:2018sbj,abazajian2019cmbs4}.